ArchivedRepo/CSC417Project/README.md

 make
 ./pbf
 ```
+Press `a` to start simulation.

 Note that you must **not** add `-DCMAKE_BUILD_TYPE` for CUDA implementation.

+Linux scheduler seems always put this simulation process in a low priority queue.
+You may need to jiggle your mouse on the window to keep the simulation running,

 The CUDA implementation was only tested on the following configuration:
 ```